erossini/BlazorChartjs/README.md

 ### How to use it

-In the configuration of the chart in your Blazor page, you can add your custom code for each callback.
+In the configuration of the chart on your Blazor page, you can add your custom code for each callback.
 For an example, see the following code.

 ```csharp